Promise of Justice Initiative

 Ex-Offender Re-Entry Services Guide

 The 16-page Ex-Offender Re-Entry Services Guide (last updated 1/2020) has been designed to enhance and expand services to ex-offenders in Idaho, and assist in their re-entry into the State's work force.
 Contains local office information for Idaho Dept. of Labor.
 Available for download.
-Only serves people in Idaho.
+Serves individuals in Idaho only.

 Harvard Prison Legal Assistance Project

 The Harvard Prison Legal Assistance Project is a law student clinic providing service to indigent incarcerated people, including advocacy for those charged with violating prison regulations, people appearing before Parole Board and disciplinary hearings, and legal research assistance for those who are currently incarcerated.
 Because this program is university-affiliated, it may not be staffed during transitional periods in the academic schedule.
+Provides post-conviction administrative advocacy, not direct pre-conviction litigation.
 Collect calls accepted.
-Provides post-conviction administrative advocacy, not direct pre-conviction litigation.
-Represents incarcerated people in disciplinary and parole hearings in Massachusetts only; provides legal research for incarcerated folks all over the country.
+Spanish language available over the phone upon request.
+Spanish know-your-rights packets related to disciplinary tickets and parole hearings available.
+Provides representation to incarcerated people in disciplinary and parole hearings and legal research in Massachusetts only.

 This 196-page Mississippi Reentry Guide is intended to provide essential information and resources about services to ex-offenders and those that support them.
 Their goal is to ensure that those leaving incarceration will have an easier and more successful transition back into their community.
 The directory includes national, state, and local resources organized by county, region and topic.
 Available in full online.
 Serves Mississippi only.